metashell/metashell/docs/reference/pragmas.md

 * __`#msh help [<command>]`__ <br />
 Displays a help message.

+* __`#msh included headers [<expression>]`__ <br />
+Displays the list of header files (recursively) included into the environment.
+When <expression> is provided, it displays the headers added to the envrionment by <expression>.
+Headers that are included multiple times are listed only once.
+Headers that are not included because of being in a conditional (#if ... #endif) part that is skipped are not listed.

 * __`#msh macro names`__ <br />
 Displays the names of the defined macros